Search

 PostgreSQL

-Learn when and how to leverage PostgreSQL in system design interviews
+Learn when and how to use PostgreSQL in your system design interviews

 There's a good chance you'll find yourself discussing PostgreSQL in your system design interview.
 After all, it's consistently ranked as the most beloved database in Stack Overflow's developer survey and is used by companies from Reddit to Instagram and even the very website you're reading right now.